wtsi-hgi/hgi-cookie-monster/README.md

 # The HGI Monster

-The HGI implementation of Cookie Monster
+The HGI implementation of Cookie Monster.

 # Containerised Setup